winksaville/zig-benchmark/README.md

 A benchmark is a struct with fn's init, setup, benchmark and tearDown.
 - init is called to create an instance.
  - returns Self
-- setup is called once before benchmark is called.
+- optional setup is called once before benchmark is called.
  - May return void or !void
 - benchmark is called for each iteration.
  - May return void or !void
-- tearDown is called after all iterations.
+- optoinal tearDown is called after all iterations.
  - May return void or !void

 ## Example